evertbal/ApplicantTracker/replit.md

 - June 27, 2025.
 Created trajectory-formatters.ts library with consistent data mapping for all trajectory components
 - June 27, 2025.
 Synchronized trajectory display across cards, detail modal, and edit forms using shared formatters
 - June 27, 2025.
 Added comprehensive data validation and error handling for trajectory operations
 - June 27, 2025.
+Enhanced filter panel height when active filters are present to prevent content cutoff
+- June 27, 2025.
+Added prominent results counter with filter information across all entity views
+- June 27, 2025.
+Implemented clear all filters button in results counter for better UX
+- June 27, 2025.
 Fixed client edit functionality to open proper edit modal instead of new client modal
 - June 27, 2025.
 Added edit button to client DetailModal and integrated ClientForm for editing
 - June 27, 2025.
 Fixed spacing between Edit button and close icon in DetailModal to prevent overlap